tribly/watcher/README.md

 ## HowTo

-Just clone the repo and start watcher.py
+Just clone the repo and start watcher
+Just tested under Arch, so no guarantee it works with your distro.

 ## TODO